-Why is the high pitched sound on the electrical heaters is that the lime scale (calcium) formation on the component, or rust.
-Popping noise is the end result of mineral deposits build up in the tank and it might impact both gas and electrical components.
+Why is the high-pitched sound on the electrical heaters is that the limescale (calcium) formation on the component or rust?
+Popping noise is the result of mineral deposits built up in the tank, and it might impact both gas and electrical components.

 The sound can come in the debris from the test valve.
-The answers for the noise problems that are aforementioned have been in component replacement in the event the issue is severe or maintenance like flushing and cleaning.
+The answers for the aforementioned noise problems have been in component replacement if the issue is severe or maintenance like flushing and cleaning.

 Sediments collect around the element tubes of a water heater.
 When the element is off, the caked sediments trap water beneath them, and the water heats until it makes a cracking or popping sound as it is forced through the deposits.
-This is more common on older units, and the noise increases as the deposit layer thickens.
+This is more common on older units, and the noise increases as the deposited layer thicken.
 Clean or replace the element.

 Knocking or Hammering

-A knocking sound in your walls is related to pipes heating internally, and is literally known as “water hammering.”
-When water entering or leaving the tank is abruptly turned off, it can cause the pipes to move, banging against studs or the interior of walls.
+A knocking sound in your walls is related to pipes heating internally and is literally known as “water hammering.”
+When water entering or leaving the tank is abruptly turned off, it can cause the pipes to move, banging against studs or walls’ interior.

-This can be caused by a dishwasher or toilet bowl, or by a water pump without a holding tank.
-The noise is not dangerous to your water heater, but could lead to eventual wall damage if it is not corrected.
+This can be caused by a dishwasher or toilet bowl or a water pump without a holding tank.
+The noise is not dangerous to your water heater but could lead to eventual wall damage if it is not corrected.
 Install a water hammer arrestor between the offending device and the water heater.

-The element in an electric water heater is commonly placed vertical in relation to the tank.
+The element in an electric water heater is commonly placed vertically about the tank.
 Water flowing around the element can cause vibrations in this situation, creating a humming noise.
 Tighten the element slightly to correct the problem.

 Ticking or Tapping